 - Assisting with the assembly of registrant information packets (prior to meeting).

 - Assisting at the registration and sales desk (throughout the meeting).

 - Audio/visual support (running PowerPoint, Projectors, and room lights) during the technical sessions.

 - Assisting with the raffle auction (at social events and during and after the banquet).

 - Setting up/taking down/moving poster display boards (start and finish of meeting, and possibly during the meeting).

 Training and guidance will be provided for each position.
 Complimentary, shared lodging will be provided for students who donate at least 4 hours of service.
 Lodging is for Wednesday and Thursday nights, with limited spots available on Tuesday.
 Lodging compensation is limited and student volunteer selection will be based on a first-come, first-served basis, by Institution.
 Register and indicate your interest in a volunteer opportunity by January 19th to be considered for a position.
 Besides earning lodging, this is a great chance to serve the Chapter and meet fishery professionals.
 You will have plenty of time to attend technical presentations and enjoy social events.
 To volunteer make sure you register as a student and select the volunteer option while registering!
 Questions?
 Please contact one of our volunteer coordinators, Amanda Pollock or Alex Jensen for more information.

 Students attending this year’s Annual Meeting should plan on also attending the Student-Mentor Mixer.
-This is a 90-minute period where students and professionals from a wide range of fishery careers, backgrounds, and interests get a chance discuss experiences and opportunities.
+This is a 90-minute period where students and professionals from a wide range of fishery careers, backgrounds, and interests get a chance to discuss experiences and opportunities.
 This is an informal event, structured in a speed-dating format, where students get an opportunity to meet and interact with a wide range of employers, professors, professionals and graduate students.

 Questions, Comments, Concerns?
 Contact Michelle Scanlan.